rug-cit-hpc/league-of-robots/documentation/Configuring_Pulp.md

 This will install Pulp, create an admin account to manage Pulp and install the Pulp CLI in a Python virtual environment for that admin account.
 It will also do part of the initial configuration, but this is incomplete due to missing features in _Pulp Squeezer_;
 the *pulp_server* role can create _remotes_ and _repositories_, but it cannot associate a _remote_ with a _repository_ yet.
-Furthermore the role cannot know when you would to sync a _repo_ with a _remote_ to update content.
+Furthermore the role cannot know when you want to sync a _repo_ with a _remote_ to update content.

 ### Manual work following the pulp_server role